trxe/notes-blog/content/computer-networks/5_TCP.md

 A TCP socket is identified by 4-tuple: **(source IP, source port, dest IP, dest port)**

-In TCP, the acknowledgement is`n't acking segments, but a stream of bytes
+In TCP, the acknowledgement isn't acking segments, but a stream of bytes.

 We can combine sending info and acknowledgement in the same segment!